Courtney8606/Project-Acebook-Go-React/README.md

 1. **Clone the Repository**: `git clone` https://github.com/PatSternberg/go-react-acebook-radon

-2. **Navigate to the Directory**: Navigate the the directory where your Acebook code is located
+2. **Navigate to the Directory**: Navigate to the directory where your Acebook code is located

 3. **Install dependencies for both the frontend and api applications**:
 - Install Homebrew:`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`